My name is Veronica.

 Sanctifying grace makes us adopted children of God so now we can go to Heaven!

 Once we heard our pastor explain it this way.
-He said imagine Jesus as a little Child.
-He is looking out the window up towards Heaven.
+Imagine Jesus as a little Child.
+He is looking up towards Heaven.
 He opens His arms and cries out, "My Father!"
 Then with open arms Jesus looks out towards the world and cries out, "My brothers and sisters!"

 and transferred us to the kingdom of His beloved Son,